sowaw/apex_workflow/readme.md

     > Non-workflow branches should include Server-side Condition **Item is NULL** - **P0_NEXT_PAGE**

-    > Your data fetch processes executed on page load should set the **P0_STATUS** to the current status of your business object.
+    > Your data fetch processes executed on page load should set the **P0_STATUS** to the current status of your business object

+    > Your CRUD processes should get **P0_STATUS** item value for SQL Inserts and Updates

  3. Configure workflow of your application.